 Well… tis the season!
 (August in Portland!)
-So I have been inundated with this question this week and I thought it best to respond via a blog post that folks can share with others.
+So I have been inundated with this question this week and I thought it best to respond via an article folks can share with others.

-As a result [and also because we are in Oregon – this might be different in other States], your first point of action is to make a complaint to Oregon OSHA about your safety concerns for the workers who work in the school.
-IF the teachers (and other workers at the school) are protected (which of course they should be!), the children will be protected too!
+As a result (and also because we are in Oregon — this might be different in other states), your first point of action is making a complaint to Oregon’s OSHA about your safety concerns for the workers in the school.
+IF the teachers (and other workers at the school) are protected (which of course they should be!), the children will be protected, too!

-Below is the contact information for Oregon OSHA.
+Below is the contact information for OSHA.
 Important points to note:

 - When you make a complaint to Oregon OSHA about a concern for employee safety, it increases their ability to take action if you are an actual employee of the school, so please do let them know if that is the case.

-- Additionally, they are obligated to keep your complaints anonymous if you request that they do so, so be sure to include that in your correspondence with them – specifically put “CONFIDENTIAL” in the subject line of every complaint correspondence that you submit and remind them in the body of the text of the complaint that you are requesting they keep the complaint anonymous.
+- Additionally, they are obligated to keep your complaints anonymous if you request that they do so.
+Be sure to include that in your correspondence with them — specifically put “CONFIDENTIAL” in the subject line of every complaint correspondence that you submit and remind them in the body of the complaint’s text that you are requesting they keep the complaint anonymous.

 - Along with a narrative describing what you have witnessed that made you have this concern, include photographs and videos with your complaint whenever possible.
-Specifically photos of work in progress that is not being done safely, photos of inappropriate containment, photos of dust left from the construction process – whatever you can think of – photograph it [you might not realize at the time what is important in the photos but these photos (or videos) can be key to most OSHA complaints].
+Specifically, it will help to have photos of work in progress that is not being completed safely or photos of inappropriate containment and dust left from the construction process — whatever you can think of, photograph it (you might not realize at the time what is important in the photos but these photos or videos can be key in most OSHA complaints).

 Oregon Osha Contacts: